whatyun/fastrtc/docs/userguide/audio.md

 It is also possible to create asynchronous stream handlers.
 This is very convenient for accessing async APIs from major LLM developers, like Google and OpenAI.
 The main difference is that `receive`, `emit`, and `start_up` are now defined with `async def`.

-Here is aa simple example of using `AsyncStreamHandler`:
+Here is a simple example of using `AsyncStreamHandler`:

 === "Code"
     ``` py